m2osw/eventdispatcher/README.md

-* Connections -- many of the classes are named `<...>_connection`; these are used to create a connection or a listener; we currently support TCP, UDP, FIFO, Unix signals, file system events
+* Connections -- many of the classes are named `<...>_connection`; these are used to create a connection or a listener; we currently support TCP, UDP, Unix sockets, FIFO, Unix signals, file system events

 * Communicator -- the communictor which is the core of the system; you can get its instance and call the run() function to run your process loop; the